9284961251/Orange-Squad/README.md

 # Orange-Squad
 This repository is for practicing the GitHub Flow and working on project titled "Automatic Speech Recognition with Transformer".
-This project shows how to use Transformers to accurately and efficiently convert speech to text.
+This project shows how to use Transformers to accurately & efficiently convert speech to text.